Arandelle/Arandelle/README.md

 👀 I started creating projects using React js and React Native projects during my undergraduate capstone project and found a deep passion for this technology.

-🔥 Additionally, I am starting learning about the firebase realtime database and firebase storage.
+🔥 Additionally, I am starting learning about the firebase realtime database and firebase storage, also curious how start creating an AI

 🌱 I’m currently learning javascript frameworks and other stack to enhance my knowledge on fundamentals of these language.